-5.3 Code of Commerce:

-Ratify updates to Code of Commerce in order to protect potential investors; introduce related laws (e.g., GDR, M&A, preferred shares) and establish proposed simplified legal structures (e.g., SAS1).

-5.4 Insolvency Law

-Update law to enhance investors' protection; allow firms to close operations efficiently, and viable firms to reorganize operations and restructure debt; publish out-of-court workouts guidelines.

-5.5 Public Procurement Law

-Endorse the draft public procurement law by parliament to pave the way for the adoption of the necessary measures to support SMEs, and establish a transparent process in which a quota is set to encourage and allow SMEs participation; ensure compliance with law.

-5.6 Domestic and Foreign Investment Law

-Update law to attract foreign investment in local SMEs; and reflect changes to the business environment.

-5.7 Labor Law

-Update Code of Labor to formalize hiring of partial and seasonal employees to allow SMEs to adapt their workforce to business requirements; clearly distinguish between skill levels of hires.
+- Upgraded Code of Commerce: Ratify updates to Code of Commerce in order to protect potential investors; introduce related laws (e.g., GDR, M&A, preferred shares) and establish proposed simplified legal structures (e.g., SAS1). - Insolvency Law: Update law to enhance investors' protection; allow firms to close operations efficiently, and viable firms to reorganize operations and restructure debt; publish out-of-court workouts guidelines. - Public Procurement Law: Update current Procurement Law and establish a transparent process in which a quota is set for procurement by public entities from local SMEs; ensure compliance with law. - Domestic and Foreign Investment Law: Update law to attract foreign investment in local SMEs; and reflect changes to the business environment. - Labor Law: Update Code of Labor to formalize hiring of partial and seasonal employees to allow SMEs to adapt their workforce to business requirements; clearly distinguish between skill levels of hires.

-5.8 Adapt Judicial System to Meet SME Requirements
+5.4 Adapt Judicial System to Meet SME Requirements